aprinur/aprinur/README.md

 # 👨‍💻 APRI NUR

-## ** Software Developer **
+## ** Python | Web scraping | Data Extraction **

-A Software Developer specialize in web scraping with Beautiful Soup.
+A Python programmer specializing in data extraction using tools like Beautiful Soup.
 Jumped into the world of IT because I see a lot of opportunities in the rapid development of existing technology.

 ---